jpmaus/sonic-visualiser-tweak/README.md

 ## tweak explanation
 There is plenty about our tweaks of SV's source that remains incomplete--viz., the ability to convert "edit layer data" window data into  MIDI, the integration of [ARSS](https://github.com/derselbst/ARSS)-- however, Mo Kanan and I did manage to complete our tweak to the "Plugin Parameters" window in SV, which allows the calculation/export of tempo with MIDI annotation layers.
-We did this over a year ago, but I'm just uploading it now for anyone who wants the feature (maybe SV has it now, I don't know!):
+We did this over a year ago, but only I'm just uploading it now for anyone who wants the feature (maybe SV has it now, I don't know!):

 <p align="center">
 <img src="tempo_01.png" width="300" height="484">